St George's Church, Gravesend

 St George's Church, Gravesend, is a Grade II*-listed Anglican church dedicated to Saint George the patriarch of England, which is situated near the foot of Gravesend High Street in the Borough of Gravesham.
 It serves as Gravesend's parish church and is located in the diocese of Rochester in Kent, England.

 Burials

-Pocahontas, Native American wife of English-born colonist John Rolfe, died in Gravesend on her way back to North America at age 20 or 21 and was buried under the chancel of this church on 21 March 1617.
+Pocahontas, a Native American woman who lived in England, died in Gravesend.
+Aged 20 or 21, she died on her way back to North America accompanied by her husband, English-born colonist John Rolfe, and their son, Thomas.
+She was buried under the chancel of St. George's Church on 21 March 1617.
 When the church was rebuilt in 1731, the exact spot was lost.
 William Ordway Partridge's bronze statue commemorates her.

+After the Battle of Culloden in 1746, the many Jacobite Army POWs who died because of the inhumane conditions aboard the prison hulks anchored off Gravesend in the River Thames are believed to have been buried as "unknowns" in what was then the unconsecrated area of St. George's Cemetery.
+The most well known such burial is that of former non-combatant military chaplain and Roman Catholic Martyr Fr.
+Alexander Cameron, the younger brother of Donald Cameron of Lochiel.